Monday, August 31, 2009

 Right: Felix preaching to the brave souls who entered the church property!

 I don’t remember the content of Felix’s message.
 What I do remember is directing Felix not to have an “altar call.”
 I was concerned that the crowd would not come past the fence.
 So, I told Felix to instruct people to pray to receive Christ right where they were standing.
 [I had always been uncomfortable with the psychology of the altar call.
 I felt that the pressure of public attestation interfered with the right to privacy and confused faith with outward signs.
-To my way of thinking the outward sign was the water baptism that would come subsequent to faith.]
+To my way of thinking at that time, the outward sign was the water baptism that would come subsequent to faith.]

-Once people had prayed, we invited them to join us at the church building for few moments of counsel with one of the church members.
+Once people had prayed, we invited them to join us at the church building for a few moments of counsel with one of the church members.
 We were happily surprised to see 27 people come past the fence and attest to their new faith.
 We were also passing out free Shona bibles to the new believers and anyone else who wanted them.
 Pegi went to the microphone to announce the free bibles and was suddenly caught in a crush of people who clamored forward.
 We distributed over 100 bibles in just a few minutes.

 That was great, right?
 Well, yes in a selfish way, as it kept us dry that afternoon so that we were able to talk to those 27 people.
 But, I began to fret over the next few days when the rain showers didn’t resume.
 I began to worry that, in stopping the rain for my own needs, that somehow I had made the the years of drought conditions more acute.
 It was silly to have prayed like that and even sillier to worry.
 What I didn’t realize was that it was the end of rainy season anyway!
-That is why the rains didn’t resume--rainy season was over.
+That is why the rains didn’t resume—rainy season was over.
 I think I had begun to be subconsciously influenced by my charismatic friends who believed that Christians could perform all kinds of signs and wonders.
 I was only kidding myself, but I didn’t get the joke until some years later.

 So, rain-stopping silliness aside, what had we accomplished?
-One thing was certain that all the frustration, all the difficulties, and all the opposition from John B, Morgan and others who felt that we were just crazy Americans, paled in the face of the overwhelming success of that day’s ministry.
+One thing was certain that all the frustration, all the difficulties, and all the opposition from John B, Morgan and the others who felt that we were just crazy Americans, paled in the face of the overwhelming success of that day’s ministry.
 The next day, at the Sunday afternoon service, there were 17 of the 27 new believers in attendance with their families.
 That almost doubled the size of the African congregation.

 The steam had just gone out of the opposition and we were buoyed in our confidence.
-Even if we never got a dime of support from America, even if the Baptists wouldn’t have us as a pastor, even if Rhema and the other charismatic ministries didn’t share our vision for African ministry, and even if immigration sent us home,--even anything, we had accomplished something of eternal value for the kingdom of God!
+Even if we never got a dime of support from America, even if the Baptists wouldn’t have us as a pastor, even if Rhema and the other charismatic ministries didn’t share our vision for African ministry, and even if immigration sent us home,—even anything, we had accomplished something of eternal value for the kingdom of God!
 We had been instrumental in introducing 27 people to faith in the God of Abraham, Isaac and Jacob.
 No one could take that away from us.

 Of course, over the years I have wondered about those 27 people and the nearly 5000 others who professed faith in response to our ministry from 1983-87.
 Especially as I came to see more holes in the theology of Christianity, I worried about what we modeled for those new believers.